rillonline/writing/kearsarge/kearsarge.md

 So much for keeping a low profile.
 And so much for keeping this information from Blake Redman, but I already thought he knew.
-Why call me "Investigator Camberwell" and why follow me all the way to the River District for lunch?
+Why call me "Investigator Camberwell" and why follow me all the way to the Warehouse District for lunch?

 "So what's your interest in Kearsarge?"
 I asked Blake Redman.
 "Is it the